-- a) where the client uses the pension assets to buy into a tax-exempt occupational pension scheme or requests their transfer to another vested benefits foundation; - b) where the client draws a full disability pension under the Swiss disability insurance scheme and the disability risk is not additionally insured; - c) where the client is leaving Switzerland for good; - d) where the client becomes self-employed and is no longer obliged to belong to an occupational pension scheme: - e) where the pension assets are less than the client's annual pension contribution.
+- a) where the client draws a full disability pension under the Swiss disability insurance scheme and the disability risk is not additionally insured; - where the client uses the pension assets to buy into a tax-exempt occupational pension scheme or requests their transfer to another pillar 3a foundation; - c) where the client is leaving Switzerland for good; - d) where the client becomes self-employed and is no longer obliged to belong to an occupational pension scheme, or takes up another type of selfemployment; - e) where the pension assets are less than the current maximum tax-deductible annual contribution.

 The client or beneficiary shall make all disclosures and present all documents to the Foundation that are necessary to assert a claim for disbursement of the pension assets.
 The Foundation reserves the right to obtain further clarifications.

-Married clients and registered partners must obtain the written consent of the spouse/partner for disbursement pursuant to Article 15 (b) to (e).
-In the case of Article 15 (c) to (e), the signature of the spouse/partner must be officially certified (by a notary or local authority).
+Married clients and registered partners must obtain the written consent of the spouse/partner for disbursement pursuant to Article 15 (c) to (e).
+In this case the signature of the spouse/partner must be officially certified (by a notary or local authority).